arntanguy/blog/_posts/2021-07-09-ice-climbing-guide-japan.markdown

 **Access**: Drive up a forest road (not cleared) as high as you dare, then snowshoe/ski up along the road for about 2 hours.
 There are multiple falls, here is the [[GPX track]](https://www.strava.com/activities/4519998637) from where we parked the car (big 4WD SUV) to access the one in picture below (I don't recall the name).

+**Difficulty**: Hard.
+WI4 and above, with a majority of very hard climbs.

 {% include carousel.html name="oyafudo_carousel" %}

 ## Arafuneyama